SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 * Enter the name of the variable as shown in the user interface.
 * Optionally, enter the display category to structure your data in widgets.
-* Enter the browse path of variable in OPCUA device nodes hierarchy.
+* Enter the "browse path" of variable in OPC-UA device nodes hierarchy.
+Browse path is unique "address" of object in OPC-UA data model which contains meaningful data.
+Description of data model should be provided together with device.
 * To scale the integer value read from the Fieldbus device, you can enter a multiplier, a divisor and a number of decimal places.
 The register value is first multiplied by the "multiplier", then divided by the "divisor" and then shifted by the number of decimal places.
 * Indicate the unit of the data, for example, "C" for temperature values.
 * Check "Signed" if the register value should be interpreted as signed number.